Governor Cuomo provides Saturday coronavirus update for NYS

 |Yates

-Friday, there were seven deaths reported due to COVID-19 in New York State, bringing the total to 25,319.
+Friday, there were two deaths reported due to COVID-19 in New York State, bringing the total to 25,350.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence